netresearch/t3x-nr-textdb/Documentation/Index.rst

 **Manage TYPO3 translations directly in the backend – no more digging through language files**

-The Netresearch TextDB extension transforms how you manage **frontend system strings** (form labels, buttons, error messages, navigation) by providing a database-backed translation system accessible through the TYPO3 backend.
+The Netresearch TextDB extension transforms how you manage **frontend system strings** (form labels, buttons, error or system messages, navigation) by providing a database-backed translation system accessible through the TYPO3 backend.
 Instead of editing scattered `.xlf` files and deploying changes, editors and translators can manage translations in real-time through an intuitive backend module.